 - Chop the nuts to your desired consistency and stir into the chocolate mixture.

 - Pour the liquid chocolate into heart-shaped molds and freeze for 20 to 30 minutes until the chocolate is solid.

 - Store the chocolate in the refrigerator or freezer until ready to serve.

 Eating out at a restaurant can be tricky for someone who is living the gluten-free lifestyle.
 Many restaurants do not cater to individuals with food limitations and it can be stressful trying to decipher menus when you're out for a night on the town.

 However, many restaurants are now offering gluten-free selections.
 You can impress your sweetheart by doing some research in advance and making a reservation at an establishment that offers safe options for those following a gluten-free diet.
-The Gluten Intolerance Group of North America maintains a list of restaurants across the country which offer gluten-free menus and meal options.
+The Gluten Intolerance Group of North America offers tips on how to order gluten-free food in a restaurant.

 Gluten-Free Valentine Gifts